repositorgan/guts/digest/summarizer/README.md

 https://twitter.com/IBMtwc

+Disclaimer:

-“This tool assists legal review but does not replace licensed legal counsel.”
+"_This tool assists legal review but does not replace licensed legal counsel._"